Every company is made up of thousands or even millions of individual processes or workflows waiting to be discovered.

 That being said, process discovery and process mining can and should be used together to achieve the best results in capturing all the necessary insights.

 While we have discussed the differences between process mining and process discovery, task mining is another very similar term that gets confused a lot.
-Although underlying technology-wise task mining and process discovery are very close relatives, the final goals and how they’re used by the end users are what sets them apart.
+Although underlying technology-wise these are very close relatives, the final goals and how they’re used by the end users are what sets them apart.
 To understand that, one could have a look at the most prominent vendors in the industry.
 The common pattern is that process mining companies have task mining as their complimentary service, while process discovery is used by RPA vendors.